What is FoodSwitch?

 FoodSwitch is a smartphone app that allows you to scan the barcodes of packaged foods at the supermarket or at home, using the camera on your phone.
 FoodSwitch then presents you with immediate, easy-to-understand information about that product’s nutritional make-up.
 Using a colour-coded system (red, amber and green), it’s easy to see whether a food is less healthy, okay or a healthier option based on its total fat, saturated fat, sugar and salt content.
 You can also see a list of similar foods that are healthier choices.

 FoodSwitch was first developed in Australia by The George Institute for Global Health and Bupa Australia.
-For more information about FoodSwitch Australia please visit: www.georgeinstitute.org.au/projects/foodswitch.
-The New Zealand version of FoodSwitch is a partnership between the National Institute for Health Innovation, The George Institute for Global Health, and Bupa New Zealand.
+For more information about FoodSwitch Australia please visit: www.georgeinstitute.org/projects/foodswitch.
+The New Zealand version of FoodSwitch is a partnership between , The George Institute for Global Health and the National Institute for Health Innovation.

 Why has the National Institute for Health Innovation introduced FoodSwitch?